Gradient Inversion Attack on Graph Neural Networks: Theoretical Justification

 \section{Theoretical Justification}

-While prior work \cite{inverting} has shown that the input to a fully-connected layer can be recovered from the layer's gradients, the analysis of GNNs is largely under-explored.
-Below we will extensively study whether similar conclusions apply to GraphSAGE and GCN and what parts of the graph input can be recovered from the gradients.
+While prior work \citep{inverting} has shown that the input to a fully-connected layer can be reconstructed from the layer's gradients, the analysis of GNNs is largely under-explored.
+Below we will extensively study whether similar conclusions apply to GraphSAGE and GCN and what parts of the graph input can be reconstructed from the gradients.